NiklasWe1999/Project-Load-and-Price-forecast/README.md

 - Short-term price forecasting (6h horizon)
 - Model diagnostics and interpretability (SHAP)

-Two XGBoost-based models are trained on engineered time-series features derived from historical German load and day-ahead price data.
+Two XGBoost-based models are trained on engineered time-series features derived from historical German load and day-ahead price data and weather data.

 The project is implemented as a multi-page Streamlit dashboard.

+Acess the dashboard and try it out: LINK

 ---